alessandroooo/optimization/_posts/2025-12-25-performance0.md

 From the perspective of the database these queries are entirely different.
 Oracle encourages the use of <a href="https://docs.oracle.com/en/database/oracle/oracle-database/19/tgsql/improving-rwp-cursor-sharing.html">bind variables</a>, instead of hard coded literals.
 In practice, the runtime can vary considerably, depending on the use of bind variables or literals.

 #### Views
-Beware of views that reference other views and multiple recursions thereof.
+Beware of views that reference other views, especially when they involve multiple levels of recursion.
 Joins involving views might lead to suboptimal plans.

 #### Beware of hints
 <a href="https://docs.oracle.com/en/database/oracle/oracle-database/19/sqlrf/Comments.html">Hints</a>